ianthefish/simple-canvas-tool/README.md

 # Simple Canvas Tool

 The **Simple Canvas Tool** is a versatile and easy-to-use drawing tool for websites.
-It provides various drawing tools and features, making it suitable for creating and editing images directly in the browser.
+It provides various drawing tools and features, making it suitable for creating images directly in the browser.
 ![image](./img/canvas_photo.png)

 ## Features